MohammadWaseeha/Portfolio/README.md

-This is my portfolio project which will include about me, my learning journey and my skills.
+This is my portfolio project which will include about me, my skills, my learning journey and my contact.